“Subprime” unsecured credit cards may sound scary, but they could be the answer to your prayers.

 Quirks: $89 upfront processing fee to gain access to your credit line, no balance transfers, shorter-than-average 21-day grace period.

 After analyzing these, I chose the Credit One Bank Cash Back Rewards Visa.
-As I’m in the process of rebuilding my personal credit, this is the one I have in my wallet.
+Since I’m in the process of rebuilding my personal credit, this is the one I have in my wallet.

 What makes it attractive is the opportunity for credit line increases and rewards, as the card offers one percent cash back automatically on all purchases, applied as a statement credit every month.